 Worried your health insurance will charge an outrageous penalty if you have to go to the emergency room at an out-of-network hospital?
-Under the Affordable Care Act, health insurance companies can’t charge higher coinsurance or copayments if you seek emergency care from an out-of-network hospital, according to the U.S. Centers for Medicare and Medicaid Services.
+Under the Affordable Care Act, health insurance companies can’t charge higher coinsurance or copayments if you seek emergency care from an out-of-network hospital.

 If you have medical payments or PIP coverage on your personal automobile, that coverage plus a health insurance policy may provide all the protection you need, even when you rent a car away from home.

 What Does Your Home, Condo, or Renters Insurance Cover?